leafo/moonscript-site/reference.md

       print "The value:", value

 If a function has no arguments, it can be called using the `!` operator, instead of empty parentheses.
+For example, calling the two functions from

-We can call the two functions above like so:
+above:

-    func_a! -- equivalent to `func_a()`
+    func_a!
     func_b!

 Functions with arguments can be created by preceding the arrow with a list of